 Fall protection equipment like a harness required in any general industry setting where a worker's fall risk is greater than 4 feet.
 Construction regulations require fall protection equipment for heights greater than 6 feet.

 According to OSHA, a scissor lift is considered mobile scaffolding when the platform only moves vertically.
 An aerial lift is classified as a vehicle-mounted platform because it has the ability to move vertically and horizontally.

 Scissor lifts use a control box with selector dials to move vertically and horizontally.
 Control boxes will include an emergency stop button and a joystick with left and right steering capabilities.
-We also offer scissor lift operator certifications for those who need it
+We also offer scissor lift operator certifications for those who need it.

-Electric scissor lifts are intended mainly for indoor work, though they can be used outdoors, too.
+Electric scissor lifts are intended mainly for indoor work, though some models can be used outdoors too.
 They rely on a battery for power, tend to be at the shorter end of the height spectrum and are suitable for movement over smooth or solid slab surfaces.
 Some models are equipped with non-marking tires designed to avoid leaving unsightly black marks on the floor.
 Standard scissor lifts typically can't drive into small spaces, but smaller, electric-powered scissor lifts often fit where other scissor lifts don’t.

 Rough-terrain scissor lifts are often diesel- or gas-powered and can handle uneven, rough or muddy terrain.
 They can reach heights of 50 feet or more and typically have a larger work platform compared with electric scissor lifts.